Joeltzy/yumznus/README.md

 # Project Summary
 This project contains a submission for the NUS Orbital CP2106 project.
 YumzNUS is a all in one platform for users to check out the most efficient places to dine on NUS campus.
 It incudes a review/comments section and also a voting/recommended section for users to be well-informed of the best dining places.
-The link for the website can be found at this [link](https://yumznus18.herokuapp.com/).
+The link for the website can be found [here](https://yumznus18.herokuapp.com/).
 The website is deployed on Heroku App Services.

 ## Built With
 YumzNUS was built using MeteorJS.
 Meteor, or MeteorJS, is a free and open-source isomorphic JavaScript web framework written using Node.js.
 Meteor allows for rapid prototyping and produces cross-platform code.
 The database used at the back-end is MongoDB.
 MongoDB is a cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schema.